apache/camel-website/content/community/articles.md

 ## Camel Videos

+*   [Formula 1 telemetry processing using Kafka Streams - DevConf.CZ 2021](https://www.youtube.com/watch?v=OkXlSb4vfDk) - 25 min presentation from April 2021 by Paolo Patierno and Thomas Cooper talking about how they capture metrics from F1 computer game and stream into Kafka using Camel.
 *   [Whats new with Apache Camel 3 | JCon Peru 2020](https://www.youtube.com/watch?v=phGWE6QqDwc) - 55 min presentation from October 2020 by Claus Ibsen and Andrea Cosentino presenting whats new in Camel 3 and primary focused on latest innovations with Camel K, Camel Quarkus and Camel Kafka Connector.
 *   [Serverless Integration on Kubernetes with Apache Camel K | KubeCon EU 2020](https://www.youtube.com/watch?v=beJOCndVfaU) - 35 min presentation from August 2020 by Nicola Ferraro presenting Camel K on Kubernetes with Knative at KubeCon conference.
 *   [Camel 3 : Integration in the Kubernetes and Serverless era | BarcelonaJUG](https://www.crowdcast.io/e/camel-3--integration-in/1) - 90 min webinar from July 2020, by Claus and Andrea giving overview of Camel 3, and focusing on the most exicing innovations with CamelK, Camel Quarkus and Camel Kafka Connector with live demos, and QA at the end.